-The Schedule of Employer Contributions PSRS and PEERS, the budget statements and the notes to budgetary comparison schedules as listed in the "Supplementary Information" section of the table of contents, Schedule of Selected Statistics and the statement of fiduciary net position and the statement of changes in fiduciary net position as shown in the basic financial statement section of the table of contents have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+Management is responsible for the other information included in the annual report.
+The other information comprises the Schedule of Employer Contributions PSRS and PEERS, the budget statements and the notes to budgetary comparison schedules as listed in the "Other Information" section of the table of contents, Schedule of Selected Statistics and the statement of fiduciary net position and the statement of changes in fiduciary net position as shown in the basic financial statement section of the table of contents but does not include the basic financial statements and our auditor's report thereon.
+Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.